 β-cell mass and function

 Islets constitute only about 1% of the pancreatic mass.
-It is estimated that for quantifying β-cell mass (BCM) the PET tracer should accumulate in ratio 100:1 in β-cells compared to other pancreatic tissue (Sweet et al. 2004); this hardly can be achieved with any dopamine related compound, because also exocrine cells produce and store DOPA and dopamine (Mezey et al. 1996).
-Regardless of the intrinsic challenges, development of imaging biomarkers for β-cell mass and function is going on, because of the importance in the study of type 1 and 2 diabetes mellitus (Ichise and Harris, 2010; Leibiger et al., 2012; Andralojc et al., 2012; Yagihashi, 2012; Karlsson et al., 2015; Yang et al., 2017).
+It is estimated that for quantifying β-cell mass (BCM) the PET radiopharmaceutical should accumulate in ratio 100:1 in β-cells compared to other pancreatic tissue (Sweet et al. 2004); this hardly can be achieved with any dopamine related compound, because also exocrine cells produce and store DOPA and dopamine (Mezey et al. 1996).
+Regardless of the intrinsic challenges, development of imaging biomarkers for β-cell mass and function is going on, because of the importance in the study of type 1 and 2 diabetes mellitus and insulin resistance (Ichise and Harris, 2010; Leibiger et al., 2012; Andralojc et al., 2012; Yagihashi, 2012; Karlsson et al., 2015; Yang et al., 2017).

 Vesicular monoamine transporter type 2 (VMAT2) is expressed by β-cells and monoaminergic neurons, but is not found in the exocrine pancreas.
 VMAT2 targeting PET radioligands, including [11C]DTBZ, [18F]FE-DTBZ, [18F]FP-DTBZ, and [18F]AV-133 have shown uptake in pancreas; however, quantification the specific uptake in the pancreas has been difficult (Goland et al., 2009; Fagerholm et al., 2010; Eriksson et al., 2010; Tsao et al., 2011; Freeby et al., 2012; Normandin et al., 2012; Harris et al., 2013).
-Because of the low BCM, even relatively small concentrations of parent tracer or label-carrying metabolites in the exocrine pancreas or tissue vasculature may lead to large bias in estimates of specific binding.
+Because of the low BCM, even relatively small concentrations of parent radiopharmaceutical or label-carrying metabolites in the exocrine pancreas or tissue vasculature may lead to large bias in estimates of specific binding.
 Spleen has been suggested to be suitable pseudo-reference region in calculation of SUV ratio in [18F]FP-(+)-DTBZ studies (Naganawa et al., 2016 and 2018; Cline et al., 2018).

 Glucokinase (GK) is an isozyme to hexokinase, predominantly present in the β-cells and in hepatocytes in the liver.
 GK is regulated by glucokinase activators (GKAs), small molecules which stabilize the bound state between GK and its substrates.
-GKAs have been considered as a promising target for drug development, providing also candidates for PET tracer development.
-[11C]AZ12504948 was not sufficiently specific to GK to be useful for imaging BCM, and it was also not optimal tracer for quantitation of GK in the liver (Jahan et al., 2015).
+GKAs have been considered as a promising target for drug development, providing also candidates for PET radiopharmaceutical development.
+[11C]AZ12504948 was not sufficiently specific to GK to be useful for imaging BCM, and it was also not optimal radiopharmaceutical for quantitation of GK in the liver (Jahan et al., 2015).